joseph-wortmann/curriculum_vitae/CTO.md

 - Led sales for enterprise medical imaging and clinical document management solutions in the Central region.
 - Developed and managed strategic relationships, including a key partnership with Dell’s UCA effort.
 - Translated technical capabilities into business value narratives for health system customers.
+- Closed the largest Vendor Neutral Archive (VNA) deal in industry history at the time.

 ---